DAU Content Guidelines

 DAU sponsored content should follow the content creation and development process outlined on this page.
 Once content is ready to be submitted it can be uploaded on the Acquisition Tools page or within a community.
 All DAU Sponsored content will be reviewed by a content approver for adherence to copyright, public release, 508 compliance and DAU branding guidelines in addition to a quality review by a subject matter expert.
 When content is being approved within the portal, the approver should ensure that it is tagged appropriately within the taxonomy so that the material will be easily surfaced with search.

 Those developing content for the portal should review the same training as the Content Approvers.
-Training is identified at the top right.
+Training is identified at the top right with regard to governance.
+For those developing content within DAU, valuable asset creation resources are available on the internal DEVx site as well as training on development tools (DAU faculty and staff only).